 Citronella Oil is a strongly scented and fragrant oil that will protect against a wide range of insects and pests.
 Fleas are no exception and when it comes to preventing fleas from entering the home, citronella oil is a powerful tool.

-When you combine Citronella oil with other essential oils known for fighting and preventing fleas, you will create a strong line of defence.
+When you combine Citronella oil with other essential oils known for fighting and preventing fleas, you will create a strong line of defense.

-Place the mixture into the spray bottle and use to spray your home and your dog.
+- Place the mixture into the spray bottle and use it to spray your home and your dog.

-When you are spraying the home, you can repeat daily or weekly.
+- When you are spraying the home, you can repeat it daily or weekly.

 9. Planting Pennyroyal